Deepbluewarn/twitch_badge_collector/docs/doc/main/en/manual.md

 ![screenshot_2](../../../screenshot/en/chat_room_example_2.png)

 Above is the original chat and below is the copied chat.
-Once the chat is copied, it will appear in red on the left side of the chat to make it easier to find the source of the chat.
+When a chat is copied, it is colored to the left of the chat so that you can easily find the original chat.

 ![screenshot_drag](../../../screenshot/en/drag.webp)